The Stretch Bed

 Three materials.
 No tools.
 Five minutes.

-26kg, supports 200kg, 10+ year lifespan.
+26kg, supports 200kg, designed to last 10+ years.
 Each bed diverts 20kg of plastic from landfill.

 Recycled Plastic Frame